casperleerink/cleerink/posts/end-to-end-typesafety-to-ship-fast.md

 In fast-paced MVP development, you’re constantly changing things:

 - A client wants to add a field to a form?
 That field needs to be stored, validated, displayed, and editable.
 - You need to pivot how a feature works mid-sprint?
-That change will touch database, server logic, and UI.
+That change will touch the database, server logic, and UI.

 Without a strong type system, these changes introduce subtle breakage across layers.
-But with **end-to-end types**, every refactor is a guided experience — TypeScript simply shows you what needs fixing.
+With **end-to-end types**, every refactor is a guided experience — TypeScript simply shows you what needs fixing.

 ### Example: Adding a New Field